 c) If the early childhood centre is located in a multi-storey building other than the ground floor at least two separate places of safety shall be provided.
-Each place of safety shall be separated with fire separations designed to the property rating and have direct access to a vertical safe path.
+Each place of safety shall be separated with fire separations designed to the property rating and have direct access to a safe path or final exit.

-The Fire Safety and Evacuation Building Regulations 2006 requires a sprinkler system to comply with NZS 4541 in its entirety where evacuation to a place of safety within the building is proposed.
+The Fire Safety and Evacuation of Buildings Regulations 2006 requires a sprinkler system to comply with NZS 4541 in its entirety.
 This should be considered when specifying the sprinkler system for this situation.